 The lowest amount of rainfall is during September, October, and November.
 The least humid month is February.

 Places to visit in Birmingham Civil Rights National Monument

 A.G.
 Gaston Motel

-From April to May 1964 civil rights leaders including Reverend Dr. Martin Luther King Jr. took up residence at the hotel while planning how to target Birmingham's civil rights laws in a non-violent manner.
+From April to May 1963 civil rights leaders including Reverend Dr. Martin Luther King Jr. took up residence at the hotel while planning how to target Birmingham's civil rights laws in a non-violent manner.

 The A.G.
 Gaston Motel was a product of segregation.
 Arthur George Gatson, a successful African American businessman opened the Gaston Motel to address the needs of the segregated community in 1954.